 Each type of childhood cancer may be treated differently, depending on what researchers have found to be the most effective treatment for the particular type of cancer.
 The most common types of cancer treatment are described in the following section.
 Your child may receive one or a combination of the following treatments at different time points in their therapy.
 CHEMOTHERAPY Chemotherapy is medicine that treats cancer by stopping cells from growing or by destroying cells.
 Several types of chemotherapy medicines may be used because they each stop cell growth or destroy cells in a different way.
 When chemotherapy destroys cancer cells, healthy cells may also be damaged.
 Damage to healthy cells can cause side effects.
 Often the side effects get better or go away once the chemotherapy treatment is over.
-See pages 60-71 for information about side effects of chemotherapy.
+Click here for more information about side effects of chemotherapy.
 Chemotherapy can be given by:

 - · Mouth

 - · Into a vein

-- $\cdot\,$ Into the muscle
+- · Into the muscle

-- \cdot Into the spinal fluid
+- · Into the spinal fluid

 Your child's chemotherapy may be given by one or more of these methods.
 How your child's chemotherapy will be given depends on the type of cancer being treated and the chemotherapy medicines that work best for that type of cancer.

 The schedule for your child's chemotherapy will be explained to you by the health care team.
 Chemotherapy is often given in cycles.
 A cycle is a period of chemotherapy treatment followed by a period of rest.
 The rest period allows time for the body to build healthy new cells before the next treatment.
 For example, your child may receive chemotherapy for one week followed by two weeks of rest.
 These three weeks make up one cycle.
 You can get information about your child's chemotherapy schedule and each type of chemotherapy medicine that your child will be receiving from your child's health care team.

-For information about the safe handling of chemotherapy, refer to the "Information from My Hospital" section of this handbook, or ask your health care team.
+For information about the safe handling of chemotherapy, talk with your health care team.